Long Story Short: Omitted Variable Bias in Causal Machine Learning: Conclusion

-The causal estimands we address in this paper are given by linear functionals of the long regression that one would have run had they observed the latent confounders.
-These results can potentially be extended to nonlinear functionals.
-For example, consider a variant of the IV problem \citep{imbens:angrist:94}, where the instrumental variable $Z$ is confounded by observed covariates $X$, and latent variables $A$.
-In this case, the IV estimand is given by the ratio of two average causal effects,
+Our results can potentially be extended to nonlinear functionals, such as those arising in instrumental variable (IV) methods.
+For instance, consider a variant of the IV problem \citep{imbens:angrist:94}, where the instrumental variable $Z$ is valid only when conditioning both on observed covariates $X$, and latent variables $A$.
+In this case, the IV estimand is given by the ratio of two average treatment effects,

-The numerator and denominator can be bounded using the methods for bounding the ACE proposed in this paper.

-Another potentially interesting direction of investigation is to consider causal estimands that are functionals of the long quantile regression, or causal estimands that are values of a policy in dynamic stochastic programming.
+Both the numerator and denominator can be bounded using the methods for the ATE proposed in this paper.
+Another interesting direction for future work is to consider causal estimands that are functionals of the long quantile regression, or causal estimands that are values of a policy in dynamic stochastic programming.
 When the degree of confounding is small, it seems possible to use the results in \cite{DML-LR} to derive approximate bounds on the bias that can be estimated using debiased ML approaches.
-Another interesting direction for further explorations is the use of shape restrictions on the long regression $g$ that can potentially sharpen the bounds.